razorpay/razorpay-ios-sample-app/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description

 Please provide a clear and concise description of what the bug is.
 Include screenshots if needed.
-Please test using the latest Razorpay pod release to make sure your issue has not already been fixed.
+Please test using the latest Razorpay SDK release to make sure your issue has not already been fixed.

-## Razorpay pod Version :
+## Razorpay SDK Version :

-Open `podfile` for checking the razorpay-pod version if it's not mentioned their then open `podfile.lock` and copy the pod version here.
+Step 1 - Open `Razorpay.framework` and open `info.plist`,
+Step 2 - Copy `Bundle versions string, short` here.
+Step 3 - If you are having `Razorpay.xcframework` then open `ios-armv7_arm64`, you will find  `Razorpay.framework`, then follow Step 1.

 ## Xcode Version :
 Open Xcode > Go to `About Xcode` > copy the Xcode version here.